MSCI SPECIALTY METALS DIVISION CONFERENCE

 Please note: It is recommended that you make your hotel accommodations early to ascertain availability.
 These rates are available three days prior and three days after the conference, based upon availability.
 MSCI cannot guarantee availability or the room rate after February 12 or when the MSCI room block is filled— whichever occurs first.

 All reservation requests must be accompanied by a first night room deposit, or guaranteed with a major credit card.
 Hotel room deposits will be refunded if cancellations are made at least 48 hours prior to scheduled arrival date.

-Hotel check-in time is 4:00 pm and check-out time is 11:00 am.
+Hotel check-in time is 4:00 pm and check-out time is noon.
 While the hotel will attempt to accommodate early check-in and late departures, it cannot be guaranteed depending upon hotel occupancy.

 National Car Rental and Enterprise Rent-A-Car

 We are proud to announce that National Car Rental and Enterprise Rent-A-Car along with its subsidiary Enterprise Fleet Management are MSCI member companies!

 MSCI is supporting its new member by suggesting that you also support Enterprise and/or National when renting a car during MSCI conferences.
 MSCI has negotiated discounted rates for your benefit.
 For faster service and reward options please enroll into Emerald Club.
 Emerald Club members are recognized at both National and Enterprise so please reference your Emerald Club number and Account Number XZ15W61 when reserving at both National and Enterprise.
 Counter bypass is available through National Car Rental.
 Reservations with Enterprise and National can be made by phone or online at http://www.enterprise.com/car_rental/deeplinkmap.do?bid=028&refId=MSCIW61